gin0115/pinkcrab_function_constructors/README.md

 To install using composer use **composer require pinkcrab/function-constructors**

-If you wish to use this libary within WordPress or other PHP codebases where you do not or cannot use composer, you can use the **FunctionsLoader** class.
+If you wish to use this library within WordPress or other PHP codebase where you do not or cannot use composer, you can use the **FunctionsLoader** class.
 Just clone the repo into your codebase and do the following.

 ```php
 <?php